Ostantric/klipper_watermark_power_onthefly/README.md

 # Change watermak power setting on the fly in Klipper
 This simple code change in heater.py and pid_calibrate.py, lets you adjust the total power output to the heater.
-For some heaters you want to change your pwm_cycle_time as well.
+For some heaters you may want to change your pwm_cycle_time.

-# Gcode commands
+# Gcode command
 Now you can do this:
 ``` bash
     #Full Power